Best practices for running an sBTC Signer

 The following best practices suggest how to create a resilient setup for running your sBTC Signer.

-Protect your private key
+Protect your private key and have a cold-storage backup

 Prevent unauthorised access to the sBTC Signer private key.